itiligent/TrueNAS-Tricks/spindown-fix-instructions.md

 The patch ensures that SMART will only ever poll awake disks.

 > [!NOTE]
 > If your HDD standby timeout is **6 hours or longer**, you must increase the  SMART polling `IntervalSchedule` of  `360` minutes set by the patch.
 >
-> (If SMART polling hits an awake disk before it can reach standby, it resets the standby timer prevents the disk from ever sleeping).
+> Why?
 >
-> Increasing this interval increases SMART telemetry latency.
-Health, temperature, and alert updates may take up to the maximum interval to appear.
+> If SMART polling hits an awake disk before it reaches standby, it resets the standby timer and prevents the disk from ever sleeping.
 >
+> Be aware that increasing this polling interval increases SMART telemetry latency.
+Health, temperature, and alert updates may take up to the maximum interval to appear, so keep this interval set to something sensible.
+>
-> This interval can also be reduced for shorter HDD standby timeouts.
+> The 6 hour SMART polling interval set by the patch is just a general suggestion.
+It can also be reduced for shorter HDD standby timeouts.
 The simple rule is that **this interval must always be longer than the disk standby timeout.**  The TrueNAS default is **90 minutes**, a main cause of disks regularly being awoken/kept awake by background tasks.
+>
+> Tip: Always set the SMART polling interval at least 15mins greater than your HDD standby timout as TrueNAS schedules tend to be inexact.

 ```bash
 nano spindown-[version].patch